cs456s24/cs456s24/lab1/lab_1_description.md

 # Simulation
 1. `Run simulation` -> `Run behavioral simulation`
 2. Use the tcl (the command line) commands or UI (user interface) buttons to run the simulation. tcl commands are listed below to run the simulation
-3. When launching the simulation, all the signals will be in high impedence state or `Z` and output will be `X`
+3. When launching the simulation, all the signals will be in a high impedence state or `Z` and outputs will be `X`
-4. To start the simulation from 0 timestep, type in `restart` in tcl
+4. To start the simulation from 0 timestep, type in `restart` in tcl or use the circle arrow icon (looks like a reload page icon) in the top menu on the far right.
 5. Force a constant value on an input line (signal)

     1) Select the signal -> right click -> force constant -> force value -> 1